clmoua/3420Repository/DFDdictionary.md

 **CVE Information:** List of vulnerabilities and exposures.

-*vPolicy Information:** Information that contains context, threshold, and response to corporate manager.
+**Policy Information:** Information that contains context, threshold, and response to corporate manager.

 **Package Query:** NIST request for package to be scanned.